 These programs offer graduate study leading to the Master of Science degree.
 They are designed to develop job-related competencies with the goal of producing physical education professionals, sports scientists and health educators who are knowledgeable and skilled in the administration of physical activity programs.

-The Department of Kinesiology offers a Master of Science degree program in Physical Education which meets the New York State requirements for professional certification for teachers who already possess initial certification in physical education.
+The Department of Physical Education in the Teacher Education and Leadership Division offers a Master of Science degree program in Physical Education which meets the New York State requirements for professional certification for teachers who already possess initial certification in physical education.
 This fully on-line degree program provides students with an opportunity for advanced coursework beyond undergraduate physical education in the areas of school athletic administration, adapted physical education, coaching, sport psychology, health education, teaching physical education and sport studies.
 The program is designed for individuals wishing to become a physical education professional or permanently certify themselves as a physical educator.
 This program does not lead to initial teaching certification.

 Applicants must meet the general requirements for admission to graduate work in the School of Education and Human Services.
 Student performance and progress toward program completion will be assessed regularly in terms of established competencies.
 A GPA of 3.00 (B) on a four point scale is required for graduation.
 A grade of F earns 0 credits.

 Canisius College cannot determine whether completion of this program would be sufficient to meet licensure requirements outside of New York State for the intended occupation.
 We advise you to contact your state licensing board or appropriate licensing entity to determine whether the program meets requirements for Professional Licensure in the state where you are located or the state in which you intend to pursue licensure.
 Please contact the associate dean of your school if you have further questions.